mancusoa74/cloudwazzup/README.md

 }

 Please note that this will instruct Whatsapp server to send a SMS message to the registered phone number which is useful for trhe registration.

+Please note that if the phone number is already registered you will not get a SMS code.
+The password in the result of this call is the new generated password by Whatsapp.
+Update you user object with this passowrd and you can then send messages
 ```

 <br>